audulus/docs/index.md

 ![Patch Browser](img/browser.png)

--   **"+"** - Upper left corner - Creates a new patch.
+-   *"+"* - Upper left corner - Creates a new patch.
 -   ![Collapse Button](img/CollapseButton.png) **Collapse** - Collapses the
     patch thumbnails down to just their names, for browsing large collections of patches by name.
--   **"Select"** - Toggles the Patch Browser's **Selection Mode** - When in selection mode, tapping on a patch thumbnail will select the patch and activate the Share, Duplicate, and Delete buttons.
+-   **"Select"** - Toggles the Patch Browser's **Selection Mode** - When in Selection Mode, tapping on a patch thumbnail will select the patch and activate the Share, Duplicate, and Delete buttons.
-    Multiple patches may be selected.
+    Multiple patches may be selected at once.
     - **Note:** *It is very common to forget to exit this mode - you will not be able to create or enter a patch while in* **Selection Mode**.
 -   ![Share Patch Button](img/share.png) **Share** - Shares selected patches
     via email when in **Selection Mode.**